-Lost items will be kept in the Principal's Office.
+Lost items will be kept in the Principal's Office or the lost and found table.
 Those who find such items should turn them in at once.
 Students may claim lost articles upon proper identification.
 Unclaimed items will be donated at the end of each school year.